……Aatman Bodah

 Prabodhe sati Asadbhavet.

 The world, which is filled with attachments, or aversions, love or hate pain or pleasure and other dual experiences, is like a dream.
 It appears to be really happening as long as the dream continues, but appears unreal, when one is awake.
-Similarly one’s dual experiments in this world appear illusory when one attains self-knowledge through contemplation of such vedic statements as Tatwamasi (Thou art that) and Aham Brahmasmi (I am Brahma)
+Similarly one’s dual experiments in this world appear illusory when one attains self-knowledge through contemplation of such vedic statements as Tatwamasi (Thou art that) and Aham Brahmasmi (I am Brahma)7.
+Taavat satyam Jagadbhati

 Suktikaa Rajatam Yatha